GauravPatil-Dev/aws-cdk-react-fullstack/README.md

-# Welcome to Your CDK TypeScript Project
+# Welcome to AWS CDK TypeScript Project

 This project is a blank template for AWS CDK development using TypeScript.
 It includes Lambda functions for handling data uploads and interactions with Amazon DynamoDB and S3.